BVLC/caffe/docs/installation.md

 However, NVIDIA CUDA (even version 6.0) currently links only with `libstdc++`.
 This makes it necessary to change the compilation settings for each of the dependencies.

-We do this by modifying the homebrew formulae before installing any packages.
+We do this by modifying the Homebrew formulae before installing any packages.
-Make sure that homebrew doesn't install any software dependencies in the background; all packages must be linked to `libstdc++`.
+Make sure that Homebrew doesn't install any software dependencies in the background; all packages must be linked to `libstdc++`.

-The prerequisite homebrew formulae are
+The prerequisite Homebrew formulae are

-    boost snappy leveldb protobuf gflags glog szip homebrew/science/opencv
+    boost snappy leveldb protobuf gflags glog szip lmdb homebrew/science/opencv

 For each of these formulas, `brew edit FORMULA`, and add the ENV definitions as shown: